bluwy/npm-userscript/README.md

 ## Disclaimer

 1. As npm updates their site, some features may break or behave unexpectedly until the userscript is updated accordingly.
 Please be aware especially when updating sensitive data.
-2. The userscript fetches from https://npm-userscript.bjornlu.workers.dev (a custom Cloudflare Worker) that proxies data from other sources to save on bandwidth.
+2. The userscript fetches from https://npm-userscript.bjornlu.workers.dev (a custom Cloudflare Worker) that proxies data from other sources to save on bandwidth and cache results.
 Check the [worker](./worker/) directory for the source code.

 ## Sponsors